-- ensuring all teaching is good or better, to maximise the learning opportunities for all children. - teaching assistants providing quality Accelerated Reading and Dialogic Reading intervention to improve reading progress and attainment. - teaching assistants providing a quality spelling intervention to improve writing. - teachers delivering Mastering Number and Number Sense to improve mathematical fluency. - 1:1 learning and care support, where appropriate. - Speech and Language intervention Wellcom, NELI and Speech & LanguageTherapy to targeted children and groups of children. - whole school commitment to accelerate progress, improve outcomes and move children to at least age-related expectations. - high quality support for children who require pastoral and mental health support.
+- ensuring all teaching is good or better, to maximise the learning opportunities for all children. - teaching assistants providing quality Accelerated Reading and Dialogic Reading intervention to improve reading progress and attainment. - teaching assistants providing a quality spelling intervention to improve writing. - teachers focusing on oracy skills and the acquisition and retention of Tier 2/3 vocabulary. - teachers delivering Mastering Number and Number Sense to improve mathematical fluency. - 1:1 learning and care support, where appropriate. - Language intervention and Speech & Language Therapy to targeted children and groups of children. - whole school commitment to accelerate progress, improve outcomes and move children to at least age-related expectations. - high quality support for children who require pastoral and mental health support.